chandradharrao/Super-Mario-Js/README.md

 # Super-Mario-Js

-This os a super mario implementation using javascript.
+This is a super mario implementation using javascript.

 I have tried to document each function,class,promise etc.